jaketmp/matlab-quicklook/README.markdown

 # MATLAB quicklook and spotlight plugins for Mac OS X

 Plugins to improve the interaction of MATLAB and Mac OS X.
-These plugins require Mac OS X 10.6 (Snow Leopard) or later.
+These plugins require Mac OS X 10.10 (Yosemite) or later.

 ### matlab.quicklook